Doubly Linked List: C++, Python (Code Example)

 Difference between Singly and Doubly linked list

-Here’s the difference between the nodes of a Singly Linked list and the Doubly Linked List’s node structure:
+Here is the difference between the nodes of a Singly Linked List and a Doubly Linked List:

 Doubly Linked List in C++